 Automatic summarization consists of reducing a text and creating a concise new version that contains its most relevant information.
 It can be particularly useful to summarize large pieces of unstructured data, such as academic papers.

 The possibility of translating text and speech to different languages has always been one of the main interests in the NLP field.
 From the first attempts to translate text from Russian to English in the 1950s to the state-of-the-art neural systems, machine translation (MT) has seen significant improvements but still presents challenges.

 Google Translate, Microsoft Translator, and Facebook Translation App are a few of the leading platforms for generic machine translation.
 In August 2019, Facebook AI English-to-German machine translation model received first place in the contest held by the Conference of Machine Learning (WMT).
-The translations obtained by this model were defined by the organizers as “superhuman” and considered highly superior than the ones done by human experts.
+The translations obtained by this model were defined by the organizers as “superhuman” and considered highly superior to the ones performed by human experts.

 Another interesting development in machine translation has to do with customizable machine translation systems, which are adapted to a specific domain and trained to understand the terminology associated with a particular field, such as medicine, law, and finance.
 Lingua Custodia, for example, is a machine translation tool dedicated to translating technical financial documents.